-Higher limit does not always mean higher credit score.
+A higher limit does not always mean a higher credit score.

 Not only is that title true, but too high of a limit on a tradeline added to your credit report can actually lower your credit score, under certain circumstances.
 Generally, yes, the higher limit means someone “earned” those limits with good repayment behavior and, therefore, deserves a higher credit score.
 But, it’s more complicated than that.

-“FICO” (among other score modelers) is known to treat people of different ages differently.
+“FICO” (among other score modelers) treats people of different ages differently.
 So, placing yourself on a limit that’s too large could put you in a different “scorecard” and result in the recalculation of your entire credit report.

 This gets really complicated, but here’s the easy part:

 We can help you determine what that means for your specific credit situation.

 The same thing applies to “age” (or “history”).

 For the same exact reasons, putting a tradeline with too much history is also problematic.
 This means buying a tradeline that’s really, really old under the mistaken belief that older is better.
 It’s not.

 The most common mistake here is backdating your age.
 For example, a 24-year-old adding him or herself onto a tradeline that’s 25 years old (i.e., when he was negative 1 years-old.).
 Typically, you don’t want to backdate your 18th birthday.
 So, in the case of the 24-year-old, a 5-year-old tradeline is the max-age you’d want to add.
 Now, you can add multiple 5-year-old tradelines to increase your average age of accounts, but you don’t want to backdate your 18th birthday.

 The cheaper the tradeline, the better?
 Absolutely not.